Computer-controlled production facility showcases advanced smart manufacturing technology.

 Smart manufacturing is not an isolated concept, but rather the result of comprehensive developments.
 And in order to recognise the true potential of smart manufacturing, it is important to understand these developments and how they are connected:

-Digital transformation is the overarching process that a company undergoes as it evolves into an Industry 4.0 enterprise.
-It is the strategic endeavour to integrate digital technology into all areas of an organisation.
+• Digital transformation is the overarching process that a company undergoes as it evolves into an Industry 4.0 enterprise.
+It is the strategic endeavor to integrate digital technology into all areas of an organization.

 Neon-coloured cityscape symbolises the concept of smart manufacturing.